-Study Shows Foreign Competitors Increase Investment In Developing Ag Exports While U.S. Lags BehindNEWS RELEASE
+Release: Study Shows Foreign Competitors Increase Investment In Developing Ag Exports While U.S. Lags BehindNEWS RELEASE

-Statement by Agricultural Export Coalitions in Support of the Cultivating Revitalization by Expanding American Agricultural Trade and Exports (CREAATE) Act in the U.S. SenateNEWS RELEASE
+Release: Coalitions Support The Cultivating Revitalization by Expanding American Agricultural Trade and Exports (CREAATE) Act in the U.S. SenateNEWS RELEASE

 This study evaluates the impacts of the United States Department of Agriculture (USDA)’s Market Access Program (MAP) and Foreign Market Development (FMD) program using guidelines contained in the Office of Management and Budget (OMB).
 Download the report.

-A new study shows USDA market development programs significantly increase export revenue, farm profits and job growth.
+Analysis shows USDA market development programs significantly increase export revenue, farm profits and job growth.
 Download the infographic.